Welcome to Year 2

 The study of the past

-• Events Beyond Living Memory: The Great Fire of London 1666.
-We study a particular event from the past in detail to gain a greater understanding of an historical event
+• Events Beyond Living Memory: The Great Fire of London 1666 and the Great Plague of London 1665 to 1666.
+We study a particular event from the past in detail to gain a greater understanding of an historical event.

 MFL